 Renting Allows You to Stay in Control

 Selling under pressure often leads to compromises.
 Renting, on the other hand, gives you breathing room.
-It allows you to hold onto your asset while waiting for more favourable market conditions, without feeling forced into a decision you may regret later.
+And right now, the market conditions actually favour landlords — with transaction volumes declining from 247 000 in 2014 to 218 000 in 2025, and 25 000 fewer young buyers in the market, the pool of active buyers has shrunk.
+Renting allows you to hold onto your asset while waiting for conditions to shift back in your favour, without feeling forced into a decision you may later regret.

 A Reliable Income Stream in Uncertain Times

-One of the most immediate benefits of renting is the ability to generate a steady monthly income.
-This income can help cover your bond repayments, rates and taxes, and ongoing maintenance costs—relieving financial pressure while your property remains an active asset.
+One of the most immediate benefits of renting is steady monthly income.
+And with rental demand growing — driven directly by the decline in younger buyers who are renting for longer instead of buying — quality properties are being filled quickly.
+This income can help cover your bond repayments, rates and taxes, and ongoing maintenance costs, relieving financial pressure while your property remains an active asset.

-In a market where unpredictability is the norm, having a consistent rental income can provide a sense of stability and reassurance.
+In a market where unpredictability is the norm, a consistent rental income provides exactly the stability and reassurance that sellers sitting on the sidelines need most.

 Reducing the Cost of Holding a Property

 Keeping a property vacant can quickly become expensive.
-Monthly costs don’t stop just because the home isn’t sold.
-By renting it out, you effectively offset these expenses, ensuring that your property continues to contribute financially rather than drain your resources.
+Monthly costs don't stop just because the home isn't sold.
+By renting it out, you effectively offset these expenses — and in the current climate, you're unlikely to struggle to find a tenant.
+Vacancy rates are low, rental demand is high, and the pool of long-term renters continues to grow.
+Your property contributes financially rather than draining your resources.

 It's a practical way to maintain ownership without carrying the full financial burden alone.